Icosacube/Melbourne-Connect-Scheduler-2024/README.md

 Please run the following commands in `mcs_backend` directory

 ## Docker runnable
-### `docker-compose up`
+### `docker-compose up` or `docker compose up`

-This command will start the containers.
+Depended on your docker compose version, version 1 and version 2 respectively, this command will start the containers.
 And run the backend API server in development mode at [http://localhost:4000](http://localhost:4000) \
 (Please ensure port 4000 on host machine is available before run the command)

-### `docker-compose up --build`
+### `docker-compose up --build` or `docker compose up --build`

-This command will build the Docker image and start the containers.
+Depended on your docker compose version, version 1 and version 2 respectively, this command will build the Docker image and start the containers.
 And run the backend API server at [http://localhost:4000](http://localhost:4000) \
 (Please ensure port 4000 on host machine is available before run the command)